itsthea962/vbColourPicker/README.md

 More feautres are being added throughout time.

-Feel free to test it out the latest beta or use the latest stable version.
+Feel free to test out the latest beta or use the latest stable version.

 https://github.com/theo3334/vbColourPicker/releases/ has the releases, including stable and the latest beta.